Frequently Asked Questions

 What does Clarke Veneers and Plywood do to promote legality?

-We have developed a program called our Verified Vendor Legality Assurance System to provide rigorous risk assessment and a consistent foundation for confidence in our products and suppliers.
+We have developed a program called our Verified Vendor Legality Assurance System (VVLAS) to provide rigorous risk assessment and a consistent foundation for confidence in our products and suppliers.
 Our Chief Compliance Manager and executive officers personally review each supplier and maintain on-going relationships with them.
 Beyond a simple checklist, our goal is to foster a culture of responsibility throughout our supply chain.
 For more facts about our procurement standards, reference our Clarke Responsible Sourcing Policy Overview, available upon request.
 It provides a succinct statement of our regulatory compliance philosophy and sourcing protocol.